-I’m amazed they’ve made it without Innes (who, incidentally, has climbed to this spot well over 150 times), but they explain that one member of each group has reached the top before, led by someone else with experience ‘in the Barney zone’.
+I’m amazed they’ve made it without Innes (who, incidentally, has climbed to this spot well over 150 times) but they explain that one member of each group has reached the top before, led by someone else with experience climbing Mt Barney.

-As for the views from the summit, they’re worth every bruise and drop of sweat.
+As for the views from the summit of Mt Barney, they’re worth every bruise and drop of sweat.

 The nearby peaks, temptation for future adventures, perhaps, colour the landscape between us and the blue ranges beyond.

-The day is clear, and, looking eastwards, we can make out the distant tip of Mt Warning, the Lamington plateau, and even the slightest shimmer of ocean.
+The day is clear, and, looking eastwards, we can make out the distant tip of Mt Warning in Murwillumbah, the Lamington plateau, and even the slightest shimmer of ocean.

 This route is unmarked beyond the saddle between Barney’s east and west peaks and has a less than glowing reputation for being the most popular location for mountain rescues.